 Students are encouraged to let the College be aware of any special need that you may require.
-Please contact the Registrar’s Office or the Dean of Students.
+Please contact the Registrar’s Office or the Student Life Coordinator.

 Regis College respects personal privacy.
 Personal information that students and other persons provide to the College is collected for the purpose of administering admissions, registration, academic programs, university-related student activities, activities of student societies, financial assistance and awards, graduation and advancement, and for the purpose of statistical reporting to ecclesial authorities, the University, government agencies, the Association of Theological Schools (ATS), and other professional organizations (e.g. the Ontario Council of Graduation Studies).
 At all times personal information will be protected.

-Supervisors, whether academic or administrative, will have a responsibility to ensure that all practices and procedures required by the Occupational Health and Safety Act and its regulations are complied with in his/her assigned work area and to ensure that all are aware of and follow the practices and procedures.
+Supervisors have a responsibility to ensure that all practices and procedures required by the Occupational Health and Safety Act and its regulations are compiled within his/her assigned work area and to ensure that all workers in said area are aware of and follow the practices and procedures.

-Individuals who fail to meet their obligations concerning health and safety may, depending on the circumstances, face appropriate disciplinary action, up to and including discharge.
+All workers in violation of their obligations concerning health and safety may, depending on circumstances, face discipline up to and including termination of employment.

 Inspired by the charism of St. Ignatius of Loyola and faithful to the Roman Catholic tradition, Regis College serves women and men called to minister to people of many faiths and cultures.
 Our community seeks: an integrated spirituality; a faith that does justice; critical dialogue and academic excellence.